sveltia/sveltia-cms/README.md

 - We have documented how to [set up a Content Security Policy](#setting-up-content-security-policy) for the CMS to prevent any unexpected errors or otherwise insecure configuration[^108].
 - The `unsafe-eval` and `unsafe-inline` keywords are not needed in the `script-src` CSP directive[^34].
 - The `same-origin` referrer policy is automatically set with a `<meta>` tag.
-- Sveltia CMS has a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) requirement that forces the site to be served over HTTPS.
+- Sveltia CMS has a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts) requirement that forces the site content, including the CMS configuration file, to be served over HTTPS.
 - GitHub commits are automatically GPG-signed and [marked as verified](https://docs.github.com/en/authentication/managing-commit-signature-verification/about-commit-signature-verification)[^144].

 ### Better configuration